Toyota to invest $600 mil., add 400 jobs at U.S. plant

 Toyota Motor Corp. said Tuesday it will invest $600 million and add 400 jobs at one of its U.S. plants, making the announcement a few weeks after U.S. President Donald Trump took aim at the Japanese automaker's investments in Mexico.

-The project is part of Toyota's plan to spend $10 billion on capital investments in the United States over the next five years, which was announced on Jan.
+The project is part of Toyota's plan to spend $10 billion on capital investments in the United States over the next five years, as announced on Jan.
 9.

-The investment will be used for retooling, new equipment and cutting-edge technologies at its Princeton, Indiana factory in order to manufacture an additional 40,000 Highlanders per year, Toyota said in a statement.
+The investment will be used for retooling, new equipment and cutting-edge technologies at its Princeton, Indiana plant in order to manufacture an additional 40,000 Highlanders per year, Toyota said in a statement.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.